top of page

 LA3015: Constitutional Law.
 Keywords: Reasonably appropriate and adapted; Proportionate.
 It is not always corporations that need to sometimes check or challenge the constitutional validity of a law.
 Sometimes it can be a man or woman in the street who just wants to vote in an election.
 Just that a law exists does not automatically mean that the law is valid.
 Constitutional law cases appear often focused on large corporations with constitutional questions: tobacco sales and taxes; gambling taxes; restrictions or burdens on the free sale of alcohol; banking restrictions; or the arbitration of industrial disputes.
 However, the Australian Constitution also exists for the man or woman in the street who simply want to vote at the next federal or state election.
 Has there been a burden place upon them that fetters this implied right to vote?
 Australian constitutional interpretation is centered on proportionality of a law, or a response to a law.
 Is a law reasonably appropriate and adapted to address the problem (or mischief) that a law is trying to fix.
 If not reasonably appropriate and adapted, and disproportionate to the end, then that law, or bylaw, or regulation, or government backed program might just be invalid.

 LA4034 Options: to resolve a dispute, you need options.
 The more options you have, the better your chances of resolving the dispute.
+One good option is to put the problem to one side, and look at the problem objectively and together with the other party.
+By separating yourselves from the problem, you can find options to fix it.
 The more common ground you can find with your opponent, the more options you can discover.
 Your personal relationship with your opponent is separate to the issue.
 The issue is what you have in common.
 Try to maintain a good relationship with your opponent, and focus on resolving the issue as your common goal.